prp-e/generative_ui_prompts/code_generator.md

 Also you need to take care of those things:

-- all modules must be centered, unless the prompt is asking for a "page".
+- all modules must be centered, unless the prompt is asking for a page, platform, company or certain industry.
 - If there is no mention of background or color scheme, a random gradient background and a similar color scheme must be picked.
 - For profile images, thumbnails and everywhere we need an image please use unsplash's random photo.
 - For icons, just make SVG's up.
 - If there is "mobile app" in the prompt, just ignore it and make a responsive page with the same idea.
 - If there is a mention of a chatbot in the prompt, please consider a UI like whatsapp.
-- If there is a mention of company, platform or a certain industry, please treat it like a full portfolio website and populate it with different sections, pictures and more.